 "Civic Struggles: Jews, Blacks and the Question of Inclusion at The City College of New York, 1930-1975"

 I am spending the 2014/2015 academic year as a visiting faculty member at Colby College where I will be teaching Sociology of Race and Ethnicity and Urban Sociology, among other classes.
-As a Teaching Fellow at The New School for Public Engagement in 2006, I have taught "The Sociology of Race," this fellowship was renewed in the fall of 2007 and the fall of 2008.
+As a Teaching Fellow at The New School for Public Engagement in 2006, I taught "The Sociology of Race;" this fellowship was renewed in the fall of 2007 and the fall of 2008.
 It was also renewed in the summer of 2008 when I taught a course "Identity and Identity Politics."
-At Eugene College, The New School for Liberal Arts I taught a class titled "Domination and Resistance," also as a Teaching Fellow, in spring of 2007.
-And, as an Adjunct Lecturer at Baruch College from 2005 to present, I have taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," and they have twice entrusted me with their capstone course, for which I taught a course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."
+At Eugene Lang College, The New School for Liberal Arts, under the same fellowship, I taught a class on culture and power titled "Domination and Resistance," in spring 2007.
+Finally, as an Adjunct Lecturer at Baruch College from 2005 to present, I have taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," and have twice taught their curricular capstone course, a course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."